 Experience successfully defending criminal charges

 There are plenty of talented young lawyers out there who may become outstanding criminal defense attorneys – one day.
-But there is simply no substitute for experience when it comes to being effective and successful defending and defeating criminal charges.
-This is key characteristic shared by the best criminal lawyers in Colorado Springs.
+But there is simply no substitute for experience when it comes to being effective and successful in defending and defeating criminal charges.
+This is a key characteristic shared by the best criminal lawyers in Colorado Springs.

 There are nuances and realities of the criminal justice process that aren’t necessarily found in books or statutes.
 Every jurisdiction in Colorado has its own rules and procedures, every prosecutor has his or her own way of pursuing convictions, and every judge brings their own perspective and preferences to the cases they hear.
 Knowing these unwritten rules can be as crucial as knowing the written ones, and the ability to turn those nuances into an advantage is something that only comes from experience.